Percy Sykes Memorial Medal

-The Sir Percy Sykes Memorial Medal is an award conferred by the Royal Society for Asian Affairs.
+The Sir Percy Sykes Memorial Medal was an award conferred by the Royal Society for Asian Affairs.

+In 2025 the Royal Society for Asian Affairs renamed the Sir Percy Sykes Memorial Medal the RSAA Medal and changed the award criteria.

 History

-The Sir Percy Sykes Memorial Medal was established in 1947 in honour of Brigadier-General Sir Percy Molesworth Sykes and is awarded to "distinguished travellers and writers deemed to have increased man’s knowledge of and stimulated interest in Asia."
+The Sir Percy Sykes Memorial Medal was established in 1947 in honour of Brigadier-General Sir Percy Molesworth Sykes, honorary secretary 1924-1932.
+It was awarded to "distinguished travellers and writers deemed to have increased man’s knowledge of and stimulated interest in Asia."
+The medal was designed by Eric Kennington.